aberrya/WildFireSmokeDetection/README.md

 Also special thanks to [HPWREN](http://hpwren.ucsd.edu/) for providing access to HPWREN camera images.

 ### Saved Model
-Submitted fined tune model is trained with EfficientDet-d3 using TensorFlow.
+Submitted model is trained with EfficientDet-d3 using TensorFlow.

 Data Set - 737 images.
 After augmenting (Horizontal Flip and brightness), dataset used was :-